DanielaIacoboaea/Scheduler-Simulator/README.md

 * access a brief info section about each scheduler
 * navigate between schedulers
-* get pre-filled settings for each scheduler
+* get prefilled settings for each scheduler

 After a *scheduler* component is rendered, the UI elements allow a user to:

 * create workloads for the rendered scheduler
-* copy-paste current configuration and use it for other scheduler
+* paste current configuration and use it for other scheduler
 * run scheduling sessions and obtain performance results for each session: average *Turnaround* and *Response* Time
 * play-pause an ongoing scheduling session
+* clear a scheduling session
 * visualize how the progress made by a process changes over time until completion and the dynamic between them